MarkovShield/architecture_prototype/README.md

 FOR /f "tokens=*" %i IN ('docker ps -a -q') DO docker rm %i
 ```

+## Publish images
+To build the MarkovShield Docker images and publish them to a registry (e.g. the Docker Hub), change the `HUBPREFIX` inside the `Makefile` to your Docker Hub username/organisation name and hit `make publish`.

 ## Old commands

 ### Build AVRO